-In order to fulfil the requirement relating to the programme as mentioned in the first subsection, the NORSOK D-010 standard, Chapters 4.3, 4.7, 4.10.2 and 9.3 should be used in the area of health, working environment and safety.
+In order to fulfil the requirement relating to the programme as mentioned in the first subsection, the NORSOK D-010 standard, Chapters 5.3, 5.7, 5.11 and 10.3 should be used in the area of health, working environment and safety.
+Regarding principles for reduction in uncertainty related to pore pressure, IOGP Report 608 should be used.